ayoayco/web-component-base/README.md

 >
 >I also don't want to get things in my code that I don't need (YAGNI -- You Aren't Gonna Need It)... and I want a base class for simpler use cases that don't have Proxy props or attaching effects...
 >
->To address this, I am working on a "lite" version my base class... please stay tuned.
+>To address this, I am working on a "lite" version of my base class here... please stay tuned.
 >
 > -Ayo